Week 04: From Copilot to Agentic CLI Workflows

 Operation tips

-- as CLI tools are file-based, it’s easier to manage with git
+- CLI tools are file-based, so git gives safer iteration.

 Bottom Line for Data Analysis